 To get printable images, users of this service will submit their own web map JSON for this parameter.
 The printing widgets in the ArcGIS Web APIs, Portal for ArcGIS app templates, and Web AppBuilder for ArcGIS do the work of generating this JSON behind the scenes.

 - Leave the default for the Output File parameter.
 Once you publish this tool to the server, the output will be placed in the server jobs directory.

 - Supply the Layout Templates Folder parameter by clicking the browse button and browsing to the folder where your layouts are stored.

-If you just want to reference the basic layouts installed with ArcGIS for Server, leave this parameter blank.
+If you just want to reference the basic layouts installed with ArcGIS Enterprise, leave this parameter blank.